matteogazzato/Pokespeare/README.md

 #### SnapshotTesting
 Both SDK and example app UI tests are performed using [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing), a powerful and easy to integrate library to test layout compliance based on a "snapshotting" approach.

+### Tests
+Select PokespeareSDK target and do a `cmd + U`.
+Note about UI tests: as per [SnapshotTesting indications](https://github.com/pointfreeco/swift-snapshot-testing/blob/main/Documentation/Available-Snapshot-Strategies.md#image-10), snapshot must be compared using a simulator with the same OS, for this reason tests should be launched using iPhone 12 Pro.

 <!-- Example App -->
 ## Example App
 The project contains `PokespeareApp`, an example app that shows SDK functionalities.